billyball1517/gns3server-old/README.md

 `docker run -d --name=gns3_session --network=host --restart=always --privileged -e LOCAL_USER_ID=1001 -e LOCAL_GROUP_ID=130 -v /home/gns3:/home/user billyball1517/gns3server`

 Since the gns3 data is made persistent in the /home/gns3 folder, upgrading is easy.
 Simply delete the running container, pull the image again, and start the container with the same command you used previously.

+# ADDITIONAL INFO

+Make sure the path when creating projects is `/home/user/......`  rather than whatever local user account.